-Studies have found that apples reduce aging of the brain.
-This delightful fruit heightens the levels of neurotransmitters responsible for retaining memory health.
-Alzheimer's disease can be largely avoided by eating an apple every day.
+Studies have found that apples slow down the aging process of the brain.4 This delightful fruit heightens the levels of neurotransmitters responsible for retaining memory health.
+Alzheimer's disease may be largely avoided by eating an apple every day.
 If you are feeling forgetful, you know what to do.

 5. Support Liver Function

 The liver is responsible for cleansing out toxins.
-In this culture, we fill ourselves with a lot of toxins, whether it is indirectly from environmental pollutants, or directly through excessive alcohol and artificially flavored foods.
+In this culture, we fill ourselves with a lot of toxins, whether it is indirectly from environmental pollutants or directly through excessive alcohol and artificially flavored foods.
 This can be a lot for the liver to take on and often results in liver damage.
-Apples aid in detoxification of the body, thereby making it easier on your liver.
-If you want to lower your toxicity, an apple will help purify.
+Apples are rich in quercetin, a powerful antioxidant flavonoid that helps detoxify the body, thereby making it easier on your liver.5,6

 Apples have become very prevalent, and with good reason.
 All the hidden medicinal benefits make apples an excellent daily snack or an addition to meals.
 With so many varieties to choose from, there's no reason not to partake in the health benefits they provide.

 - Nutrition Today, Evidence-Based Approach to Fiber Supplements and Clinically Meaningful Health Benefits, Part 2, 2015